blikblum/slick-router/docs/api.md

 ## BrowserLocation

-Is possible to configure hoe browser's URL/history is managed.
+Is possible to configure how browser's URL/history is managed.
 By default, Slick Router will use a very versatile implementation - `slick-router/lib/locations/browser` which supports `pushState` and `hashChange` based URL management with graceful fallback of `pushState` -> `hashChange` -> `polling` depending on browser's capabilities.

 Configure BrowserLocation by passing options directly to the router.